circle2jt/ymlr-cron/README.md

 # ymlr-cron
-Schedule jobs to do something with cron pattern
+Schedule jobs to do something base on cron pattern

 ## Features:
 1. Schedule jobs